IvanMurzak/Unity-Theme/README.md

 ### Color Binder

-Component that binds a color to a specific target, such as `Image`, `SpriteRenderer`, `TextMeshPro` or anything else.
+A component that binds a color to a specific target, such as `Image`, `SpriteRenderer`, `TextMeshPro` or anything else.
 There are list of built-in color binders:

 - `ImageColorBinder`
 - `SpriteRendererColorBinder`